Wednesday, October 6, 2021

 The theme of how families repeat abuse, and how abusers get second and third and fourth chances is obvious.
 Custody is contested twice, but Maddie gets Sean to agree, perhaps an unlikely outcome.
 At times a money calculator appears on screen to watch in real time how her funds diminish, or rarely increase.
 She sometimes imagines things or attempts to remember traumatic events.
 As she puts it in her journal – 9 moves, 338 toilets, 7 government programs and 1 year in the life of her charming 3-year-old.
 This kid almost never cries, nor awakens even when constantly hugged by Alex like some kind of Teddy Bear.
 I don't believe it myself.

 The real theme is that with grit and determination, you too can climb out of the hole you and others have dug.
 It is a familiar American story.
 Some do.
 Many don't.
-Here the writer sold her personal experience to Netflix, so the assumption is that she suceeded.
+Here the writer sold her personal experience to Netflix, so the assumption is that she succeeded.
 And with some key help from rich people - don't forget them.
 At least this series does not hide many of the real problems faced by working-class people, whether they are single mothers or not.

 Prior blog reviews on this subject, use blog search box, upper left, to investigate our 14 year archive: “Parasite,” “The Servant Economy,” “White Lotus,” “To Serve God and Wal-Mart,” “White Tiger,” “Covideo Nation,” “Caste – the Origins of our Discontents.”

-The Kulture Kommissar
+The Kulture Kommissar / October 6, 2021

 No comments: